atulya-singh/LOB-CITY/README.md

 # Ultra-Low Latency Limit Order Book Engine

 A multi-threaded exchange emulator in C++ with a matching engine, pre-trade risk controls, and a market-making strategy with inventory risk management.
-Built on modern HFT systems principles — zero heap allocations on the critical path, lock-free inter-thread communication, no system calls on the matching thread, and a **~41 ns median / ~125 ns p99** matching latency.
+Built on modern HFT systems principles — zero heap allocations on the critical path, lock-free inter-thread communication, no system calls on the matching thread, and a **42 ns median / ~800 ns p99.9** matching latency over ~900K orders.

 The engine is organized into domain modules (`core`, `gateway`, `risk`, `marketdata`, `strategy`), with runnable apps, unit-test suites, and Python tooling for load testing, market data, and PnL visualization.